 In order to promote the socio-economic development of the village of Kambaco and its inhabitants, the Association of Youth and Volunteers for the Development of Kambaco (AYVDK), representing the population, have requested Electriciens sans frontières (Electricians Without Borders).
 It wishes to have lighting and water suitable for human consumption in the centre of the village (to add to the commercial attractiveness of the market, fight against waterborne diseases, reduction of water collection time) and to have access to electrical energy in a number of buildings of public interest (health centres, primary and secondary school classrooms).

-Electriciens Sans Frontières (Electricians Without Borders) operate in more than 30 African countries, particularly since 2003 in Guinea-Conakry (11 projects some of which are in progress or completed, regular missions on site).
+Electriciens Sans Frontières (Electricians Without Borders) operates in more than 30 African countries, particularly since 2003 in Guinea-Conakry (11 projects some of which are in progress or completed, regular missions on site).

 Presentation of the project